 A 'House of Cards' was under construction.
 Samuel Insull had invented 'The Holding Company'.
 Federal Laws to regulate utility holding companies, 'funding to assets ratio', came in 1935, after the house of cards had already collapsed.

 The light rail cars test driven by Insull on the day of completion in 1926, were still in use until only a few years back.
 Insull liked quality.
-The financial drag of a slowing economy, proved to be way too much for even Insull, With no more financial backing forthcoming from the big investors in the East, the downward free fall known as the 'Big Depression' of 1929 began.
-By 1932 all, including Insull, who had no nest egg set aside, were finished.
+The financial drag of a slowing economy, proved to be way too much for even Insull, With no more financial backing forthcoming from the big investors in the East, the downward free fall known as the 'Great Depression' of 1929 began.
+Buchanon Dam with it's hydro electric power generation in Texas, was begun in 1931 by Insull.
+By 1932 all, including Insull, who had used his wealth trying to save his dream, had no cash nest egg set aside, were finished.
 Insull tried to pour his last remaining wealth onto the 'burning fire' in an attempt to smother it, only to have it consumed along with the rest.

 Insull was definitely of more character and moral structure than the 'ENRON' type execs of the recent past and today.
 Insull 'went down with his beloved ship', while trying desperately to save it.
 He made trips to New York in efforts to secure more financial backing from the wealthy investors like Jack .P.
-Morgan Jr, Mcgraw, Vanderbilt heirs, Rockefeller, only to be turned away.
+Morgan Jr, Mcgraw, who built Insull's massive generators, Vanderbilt heirs, and Rockefeller, only to be turned away.

 A power struggle seemed to be one factor in the equation.
 J.P.
 Morgan Jr wanted the power center for control of the economy, to be New York and viewed the dynamic Chicago as a threat.
-The Knowledge was present, that the NY financiers could buy the burned out remains of the Insull empire for pennies on the dollar, after the fall.
+The Knowledge was present, that the NY financiers could buy the burned out remains of the Insull electrical power generation empire for pennies on the dollar.... after the fall.

-The 1920's were referred to, as The Roaring twenties', due to the overall peoples attitude that tomorrow would bring even more wealth than today.
+The 1920's were referred to, as The Roaring twenties', due to the overall peoples misguided attitude, that tomorrow would bring even more wealth than today.
 The High Rolling, gambling on the future, investors, Drastically over extended and borrowed ever more money to buy 'stock'.
-Greed was very obviously a huge factor as well.
+Greed by everyone involved, was very obviously a huge factor as well.

 His devastated wife Gladys, returned to Chicago where all of her 'fair weather' friends had 'shunned' her.
 Gladys lived with her Son, Sammy Jr, as my Grandparents called him, until her death in 1953.
 Samuel Insull's last namesake died in 1997 with the death of Samuel Insull the third.
 Sam Insull's life story was published by his Son in a book called simply "Memoirs".
 1961 was when the story was turned over to a publisher.
 My mother had a copy.
 'Sammy Jr', was her playmate as a child.